 In partnership with Waterton, Vilim has become increasingly involved with various organizations dedicated to breaking the cycle of poverty and homelessness, including Bridge Communities, Forefront, Cara, Thresholds, Inspiration Corporation and Mercy Housing Lakefront.
 In 2015, Vilim was named president of the board of directors for All Chicago – Making Homelessness History, a not-for-profit organization dedicated to ending homelessness in the city of Chicago.
 He also sits on the board of Housing Partnership Equity Trust, one of the leaders in the emerging field of raising and investing private equity into affordable housing without program restrictions.

 Waterton is a real estate investor and operator with a focus on U.S. multifamily and hospitality properties.
 Founded in 1995, Waterton executes value-add strategies and manages a national portfolio of multifamily and hospitality properties on behalf of institutional investors, family offices and financial institutions.
-Since its formation, the company has invested over $5.3 billion in assets.
+Since its formation, the company has acquired over $6.5 billion in real estate assets.
 Waterton is privately held and is headquartered in Chicago with regional teams throughout the United States.
-Currently, Waterton’s portfolio includes approximately $4.0 billion in assets, including approximately 20,000 multifamily units and 13 hotels.
-Visit Waterton’s new website: www.waterton.com.
+Currently, Waterton’s portfolio includes approximately $4.2 billion in real estate assets, including approximately 15,000 multifamily units and 10 hotels.
+Visit Waterton’s website: www.waterton.com.